John Lloyd Stephens: Politics

 He was recommended for the post of Minister to the Netherlands in 1837, but President Martin Van Buren nominated Harmanus Bleecker, who served until 1842.
-In 1846 Stephens was a delegate to the state constitutional convention, where he was responsible for the introduction and adoption of a conciliation court (small claims court).
+In 1846, Stephens was a delegate to the state constitutional convention, where he was responsible for the introduction and adoption of a conciliation court (small claims court).

 Mesoamerican studies

 Stephens read with interest early accounts of ruined cities of Mesoamerica by such writers and explorers as Alexander von Humboldt and Juan Galindo.
 In 1839, President Martin Van Buren commissioned Stephens as Special Ambassador to Central America.
-While there the government of the Federal Republic of Central America fell apart in civil war.
+While there, the government of the Federal Republic of Central America fell apart in civil war.
 He later published an account of the events he witnessed in Incidents of Travel in Central America, Chiapas, and Yucatán.

-Stephens and his traveling companion, architect, and draftsman Frederick Catherwood first came across Maya ruins at Copán, having landed in British Honduras (now Belize).
+Stephens and his traveling companion, architect and draftsman Frederick Catherwood, first came across Maya ruins at Copán, having landed in British Honduras (now Belize).
 They were astonished at their findings and spent two weeks mapping the site.
 Stephens surmised that it must have been built by some long-forgotten people, as he could not imagine it was the native Mayans.
 However, Catherwood noted the facial resemblance to modern Mayans.
 Stephens was able to buy the city of Copan for a sum of $50 and had dreams of floating it down the river and into museums in the United States.

 They went on to Palenque, Quiriguá and Uxmal.
 They reached Palenque on May 11, 1840, and left in early June.
 While there, they documented the Temple of the Inscriptions, the Temple of the Cross, the Temple of the Sun, and the Temple of the Foliated Cross.
 They continued investigating Maya ruins with a return trip to Yucatán in October 1841.
 According to Stephens's book about the trip, they visited a total of 44 Mayan sites such as Chichen Itza, Izamal, Kabah, the gateway at Labná, Mayapan, Sayil, Tulum, Uxmal, and Xtampak.
 In Uxmal, they documented the Governor's House, the Nunnery Quadrangle, and the Pyramid of the Magician.
 Catherwood also drew a famous view of the well at Bolonchén.

-Catherwood's drawings and lithographs showed, without question, the Maya to have been the authors of some of the most artistic and intellectual works of pre-Columbian America.
+Catherwood's drawings and lithographs showed the Maya, without question, to have been the authors of some of the most artistic and intellectual works of pre-Columbian America.
 Besides large constructions, they produced works of artistic refinement such as stone and plaster sculptures, frescoes, painted pottery, and bas-reliefs in wood.
 As a result of their explorations, Stephens and Catherwood argued convincingly that the Mayans built the ancient Central American cities in contrast to the theory that ethnic groups from European or Asian civilizations had built them.

 Stephens's books served to inspire Edgar Allan Poe, who reviewed three of Stephens's books for the New York Review and Graham's Magazine.